European motorbike insurance

 Does my motorbike insurance cover me to ride in Europe?

-Many UK motorbike insurance policies will give you at least third-party cover to ride in EU countries, but you should check your policy wording to be sure.
+Many UK motorbike insurance policies will give you at least third-party cover to ride in EU countries.
+However, you should check your policy wording to be sure.
 The key thing to know is that even if you have a comprehensive policy in the UK, it doesn’t necessarily mean you'd have the same level of cover in Europe.

 If you only have third-party European cover, you won’t be insured if your own bike is stolen or damaged.
 Check your policy details to see exactly what you’re covered for.
 If you want the same level of cover as you have on your UK policy, you might need to pay a bit more to add it as an optional extra.

-Most policies will also have a limit on the number of days you’re covered to drive in Europe each year, typically 90 days.
+Most policies which include European motorcycle cover will also have a limit on the number of days you’re covered to drive in Europe each year, typically 90 days.

 Where does my motorbike insurance cover me to ride in Europe?